 These Sweet Potato Protein Cookies don’t require protein powder!
 They’re gluten-free, made with real food ingredients and packed with protein and fiber.
 Enjoy them for breakfast or an afternoon snack!

 These Sweet Potato Protein Cookies have now been a go-to of mine for 4 years.
 I love them for a quick snack and they came in super happy during the newborn phase when I often needed to eat quickly and with one hand.
 They’re very forgiving and you can easily change up the mix-ins to make them more kid-friendly or to suit your tastebuds.
 I also often make them with white whole wheat flour instead of oat flour and they turn out great!

-Back when I first developed this recipe, I used my recipe for Sweet Potato Banana Bites as a starting point and made some adjustments to make them more cookie-like!
-I was going to call them breakfast cookies, but I didn’t want to limit them to just breakfast.
+Back when I first developed this recipe, I used my recipe for Sweet Potato Banana Bites as a starting point and made some adjustments to make them more like a sweet potato oatmeal cookies!
+I was going to call them sweet potato breakfast cookies, but I didn’t want to limit them to just breakfast.
 They’d be great for a snack and could even pass as dessert to curb a sweet tooth.

-I’m calling them protein cookies, but you don’t need any protein powder to make them.
-If you’re looking something similar that uses protein powder, check out my recipe for Sweet Potato Protein Bars!
+If you’re looking for a protein cookie recipe, this one is great!
+Added bonus?
+You don’t need any protein powder to make these healthy protein cookies.
+If you’re looking for something similar that uses protein powder, check out my recipe for Sweet Potato Protein Bars!